Red Storm (computing)

-Red Storm is a partitioned, space shared, tightly coupled, massively parallel processing machine with a high performance 3D mesh network.
-The processors are commodity AMD Opteron CPUs with off-the-shelf memory DIMMs.
-The NIC/router combination, called SeaStar, is the only custom ASIC component in the system and uses a PowerPC 440 based core.
+Red Storm was a partitioned, space shared, tightly coupled, massively parallel processing machine with a high performance 3D mesh network.
+The processors were commodity AMD Opteron CPUs with off-the-shelf memory DIMMs.
+The NIC/router combination, called SeaStar, was the only custom ASIC component in the system and used a PowerPC 440 based core.
 When deployed in 2005, Red Storm’s initial configuration consisted of 10,880 single-core 2.0 GHz Opterons, of which 10,368 were dedicated for scientific calculations.
 The remaining 512 Opterons were used to service the computations and also provide the user interface to the system and run a version of Linux.
 This initial installation consisted of 140 cabinets, taking up 280 m2 of floor space.

-The Red Storm supercomputer was designed to be highly scalable from a single cabinet to hundreds of cabinets and has been scaled-up twice.
+The Red Storm supercomputer was designed to be highly scalable from a single cabinet to hundreds of cabinets and was scaled up twice during its lifetime.
 In 2006 the system was upgraded to 2.4 GHz Dual-Core Opterons.
 An additional fifth row of computer cabinets were also brought online resulting in over 26,000 processor cores.
 This resulted in a peak performance of 124.4 teraflops, or 101.4 running the Linpack benchmark.

 A second major upgrade in 2008 introduced Cray XT4 technology: Quad-core Opteron processors and an increase in memory to 2 GB per core.
 This resulted in a peak theoretical performance of 284 teraflops.

 Top500 performance ranking for Red Storm after each upgrade: